Gitcrt5/TableTalk/replit.md

 ## Testing

+** Testing strategy is outlined in "TESTING_STRATEGY.md".
+This file should be updated as needed, and followed for testing purposes. **

 - Tests MUST cover the functionality being implemented.
 - NEVER ignore the output of the system or the tests - Logs and messages often contain CRITICAL information.
 - TEST OUTPUT MUST BE PRISTINE TO PASS